Community Gardens Project

 Operation Healthy Air is a partnership between national and local partners, community-based organizations, Universities, Aquaria and government agencies, and community members.

 Scientists are doing research in Southern California and they are looking to people from local communities to help collect data about trees.
 Volunteer or become a Certified Community Scientist and help influence tree planting practices in your neighborhood and contribute to our global understanding of how to mitigate the effects of climate change.

 Looking for a more in-depth way of getting involved and/or want to collect scientific data on your own?
 Join an in-person training event or go through our online training course to become a Certified Community Scientist.

 Resilient Trees 3.0

-We are looking for citizen scientists (Volunteers and Certified Citizen Scientists) to collect data on these ten specific tree species in greater Los Angeles, Riverside, and the Coachella Valley (from the beaches to the desert- regional map below) for Resilient Trees 3.0:
+We are looking for community scientists (Volunteers and Certified Community Scientists) to collect data on these ten specific tree species in greater Los Angeles, Riverside, and the Coachella Valley (from the beaches to the desert- regional map below) for Resilient Trees 3.0:

 - Canary Island Pine (Pinus canariensis)

 We plan to measure over 400 trees in 2017, taking detailed measurement of tree health, canopy and trunk size, GPS coordinates, and % permeable surface for 10 tree species that have widespread tree planting implications in our region.
 This program is a partnership between University of California, Riverside, Earthwatch Institute, and many Southern California nonprofits.

 The study region represents a massive 150 mile-long geographical gradient.
 Volunteers and Certified Community Scientists will play an essential role in collecting enough scientific data to draw meaningful conclusions on how these trees use water and provide cooling benefits in different regions.
 All 10 species are being considered as drought-tolerant trees, so understanding how each tree actually performs under different conditions will influence right tree right place planting practices for years to come.

 We need your help to be successful.